esolutionsone/REST-API-Explorer-Example/README.md

     - updateState
     - label       > String - field display value
     - name        > String - field name
-    - placeholder > String - placeholder value in input field
+    - placeholder > String - placeholder value in the input field
-    - value       > String - (optional with default of '') value of the input field
+    - value       > String - (optional with a default of '') value of the input field

 ## Type Ahead Reference
-The type ahead reference component renders a lookup select / reference field.
-This is used in the REST API explorer component to capture table.
+The type ahead reference component renders a lookup select/reference field.
+This is used in the REST API explorer component to capture the user table selection.
 It's comprised of  Index.js and style.scss.
 This component leverages the helper to fetch records from your ServiceNow instance.
 The function call is wrapped in a debounce function to reduce the calls to the server.
-To add / leverage this component an "options" array (similar to tables in our state) would need to be created and a function (similar to selectTable in our helpers file) would need to be created to set the value on select.
+To add/leverage this component an "options" array (similar to tables in our state) would need to be created and a function (similar to selectTable in our helpers file) would need to be created to set the value on select.
 To properly leverage this component, it should be nested within a `<form>` tag.

 Inputs: